Home | Bibliography | Site Search | Site Map

 "There is nothing in the senses that is not receivable by the mind" (Criticism, Kant).
 The limit of the empirical is the need for concepts.
 "The limit of the empirical -- is concept-formation (RFM iv § 29, p.
 237).

 If only what can be conceived can be perceived, then the limit of perception is concept formation.
-And that means that even if everything were or is perceptible, we may not perceive all of it if we are poor in concepts (a word to which I often assign the meaning the rules for the use of a word, but which may also mean a frame of reference or a conception, i.e. a "picture" of what something is or of how it works).
+And that means that even if everything were or is perceptible, we may not perceive all of it if we are poor in concepts.

-That is the answer to the question "Why investigate words rather than the phenomena they name?"
-Because the concept says what the phenomenon is, not vice versa: "percepts without concepts are blind" (unconceptualized phenomena are invisible).
+That is the answer to the question "Why must philosophy begin by investigating words rather than the phenomena words name?"
+Because the concept says what the phenomenon is, not vice versa; that is the meaning of "percepts without concepts are blind" (unconceptualized phenomena are images without meaning).
 And that means we can't explain concept-formation (PI II, xii, p.
-230) by "the percept in itself" (if there is such a thing, and if there is, we certainly don't know that there is).
+230) by "the percept in itself", i.e. there is no such thing as an "absolute percept" (that combination of words is undefined; there are only percepts relative to concepts).

 The concept throws its net over a cloud and catches what its mesh allows.
 A conceptualized phenomenon is a conceived fact.

-Note that 'percepts without concepts' (or 'things in themselves' or 'absolute reality') is not meant to suggest something bizarre, a disorderly kaleidoscope or phantasm, but that even to say of a thing that e.g. it is solid and extended requires the concepts 'solid' and 'extended' (and maybe 'proposition' as well).
-Without these concepts the "thing" is as good as imperceptible (Man is not "a beast wanting discourse of reason" if "discourse" = language; human thought is linguistic; thus "without these concepts ... as good as imperceptible").
+Note that the expression 'percepts without concepts' (or 'things in themselves' or 'absolute reality') is not meant to suggest some bizarre thing like the visions of a kaleidoscope, but that even to say of a thing that it is e.g. solid and extended requires the concepts 'solid' and 'extended' (and maybe 'proposition' as well).
+Without these concepts the "thing" is not necessarily imperceptible, but it is uncomprehended.
+A man without the concepts 'duck' and 'rabbit' sees the same figure (provided he has the concept 'figure') as the man who has those concepts, but the figure is without meaning: it is not the duck-rabbit.
+(Man is not "a beast wanting discourse of reason" if "discourse" = language; human thought is linguistic, as are human concepts.)

 The "conceived facts", and the Questions without Answers

-About Wittgenstein's account of language meaning ("grammar", in his jargon), I thought: "If I am happy to go no farther than the public facts of our language use ..."
-But the facts in plain view do not answer philosophy's deepest questions, and this is why Plato and many others have sought insight through metaphysical speculation, to cure their perplexity -- i.e. ignorance of what they want to know or understand but recognize that they do not.
+About Wittgenstein's account of language meaning ("grammar", in his jargon), I thought: "If I am happy to go no further than the public facts of our language use ..."
+But the facts in plain view do not answer philosophy's deepest questions (if they really are questions and not merely "grammatical jokes" (PI § 111)), and that is why Plato and so many others have sought insight through metaphysical speculation -- i.e. speculation about "the reality behind reality" (Republic 515c). -- They have wanted to cure their perplexity, their ignorance of what they wished to know or understand but recognized that they could not.

 Ghosts and nonexistence